MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Removable-Packages/Removable-Packages.md

 # Removable Packages
 ## Overview
 In addition to the image customizability provided by [Enable or Disable Windows Features using DISM](https://learn.microsoft.com/windows-hardware/manufacture/desktop/enable-or-disable-windows-features-using-dism) and [Features on Demand](https://learn.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities), Windows IoT Enterprise LTSC allows a device builder to remove additional packages from the [Windows Component Store](https://learn.microsoft.com/windows-hardware/manufacture/desktop/manage-the-component-store) using the desktop manufacturing process to [Modify a Windows image](/windows-hardware/manufacture/desktop/modify-an-image).
 A device maker may use either [Online servicing (audit mode)](/windows-hardware/manufacture/desktop/audit-mode-overview) or [Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism) methods to remove packages from Windows IoT Enterprise LTSC using the command line instuctions below..
 > [!Important]
 >
+>If you choose to remove any of these packages, you must ensure that your  solution does not rely on functionality of the removed package(s).
+You cannot restore the package without a full reinstall of Windows IoT Enteprise LTSC.

+> [!Important]
+>